jessie-moe/cyber-lab-workflow/docs/lab_notes/lab_001_initialization.md

 ## 2. Objective Summary

 Initialize the bastion system for secure SSH management and baseline auditing.
-This lab installs essential packages, configures foundational users, enables logging and security services, and then captures the system’s first Lynis baseline.
+This lab installs essential packages and SSH server only Cconfigures foundational users,  Download base packages, and then captures the system’s first Lynis baseline.

 ---